 We understand that many people want to garden (during the COVID-19 pandemic) but not everyone can get to one of our community gardens and many people cannot safely grow directly in ground at their home due to lead contamination (see below for more information).
 To help more people grow food, we have launched our Build a Garden Program.
-We will provide a completely constructed raised garden bed or a set of garden bags filled with rich compost and soil and other resources to help you get started. *NOTE- for the remainder of the 2020 summer we will only be providing garden bags.
-We will build more raised beds in the fall.
+We will provide a completely constructed raised garden bed or a set of garden bags filled with rich compost and soil and other resources to help you get started. *NOTE- the program is closed to new applications for the summer of 2020, but will reopen in the fall.

 Who is eligible:

 Anyone who lives in the City of Binghamton, Johnson City, Endwell, or Endicott is eligible for the program, but we do have limited funds and will prioritize people who:

 - Don’t already have a home garden or community garden plot